pogobanane/foxhole-screenparse/README.md

 ## Standalone Website

-Clone this repository with all submodules: `git clone --recurse-submodules [repourl]`
+1. Clone this repository with all submodules: `git clone --recurse-submodules [repourl]`

-Pull to fetch updates: `git pull && git submodule update`
+2. Pull to fetch updates: `git pull && git submodule update`

+3. Build the javascript bundle: `npm run build`

-Run a debugging server: `make debug`
+4. Run a debugging server: `make debug`

 The webpage has no backend, so just shove the files into some webroot or so which has its files statically served (i.e. `make install`).